Keshia-90/stranger-things-quotes/README.md

-# Stranger Thingers Quotes with a "refresh quotes" button.
+# Stranger Things Quotes with a "refresh quotes" button.
 I decided to go for something similar to the Lucifer Quotes I had done previously.